toliva/ConnectivityContent/apis/03-Hackathon/04-Lodging-Sort-Rank-(experimental)/01-quickstart.md

 ## Reading Sort Rank Data

-The most basic call to retreive sort rank data is to simply pass a hotel id and client id to the <lodging-sort/v1/hops/HopsAverageRanks> endpoint via a query parameter.
+The most basic call to retreive sort rank data is to simply pass a hotel id to the <lodging-sort/v1/hops/HopsAverageRanks> endpoint via a query parameter.

 ```
 https://services.expediapartnercentral.com/lodging-sort/v1/hops/HopsAverageRanks?hotelId=1